 2. CCF performs authentication of the API invoker (using authentication information) as specified in 3GPP TS 33.122 [12].

 3. CCF, based on the group identifer determines that RO authorization is provided by a GRO.
-The CCF then resolves the identity of the GRO responsible for the group of UEs based on the provisioned information related to the GRO.
-If the UE2 identity (API invoker) was received in step 1, the CCF shall additionally check whether UE2 belongs to the group.
+The CCF then resolves the identity of the GRO responsible for the group of UEs based on the provisioned group context information related to the GRO, as specified in Annex E. If the UE2 identity (API invoker) was received in step 1, the CCF shall additionally check whether UE2 belongs to the group.

 4. If step 3 is successful, the CCF performs the resource owner authorization check using the GRO as the RO for the requested resources of other UE(s) belonging to the group.